bmarini/jchess/README.markdown

 ### Load a chess game via PGN and play through it:
     var chess = jQuery('#chess-board').chess({pgn : jQuery('#pgn-fischer-spassky').html()});

-    chess.transitionForward(); // Moves the game forward one move chess.transitionBackward(); // Moves the game backward one move
+    chess.transitionForward();  // Moves the game forward one move chess.transitionBackward(); // Moves the game backward one move chess.flipBoard();          // You guessed it, flips the board

 See index.html for example usage